Introducing WP-MCP: Manage Your WordPress Site Through AI

 What WP-MCP Does

-The server ships with 37 hand-crafted tools covering core WordPress REST API resources: posts, pages, media, categories, tags, comments, plugins, themes, users, settings, menus, search, and site health.
+WP-MCP ships with 37 hand-crafted tools covering core WordPress REST API resources: posts, pages, media, categories, tags, comments, plugins, themes, users, settings, menus, search, and site health.

-But the most useful feature is auto-discovery.
+But the feature that makes it genuinely useful beyond basic sites is auto-discovery.

 Auto-discovered tools follow a clean naming convention: {namespace}_{resource}_{action}.
+For example, WooCommerce products become wc_products_list, wc_products_get, and wc_products_create.

-How to Set It Up
+How to Install and Set Up WP-MCP

-You need only three things:
+You need three things:

-• Node.js 18+
+• Node.js 18+ on your local machine

-• A WordPress site with REST API enabled
+• A WordPress site with REST API enabled (it’s on by default)

 • An Application Password from your WordPress user profile

-Run this in terminal/command prompt:
+Run this in your terminal:

 npx @wpgaurav/wp-mcp setup

-This runs an interactive wizard and will:
+The interactive wizard will:

 • Ask for your WordPress URL, username, and Application Password

-• Test the connection
+• Test the connection to your site

 • Write the config to Claude Desktop and/or Claude Code automatically